Malaysia will be a launch member of the ETIAS

 Malaysian citizens can expect their ETIAS application to normally be processed and approved within minutes, and the authorisation is sent by email in the form of a PDF document.
-There is no need to print or present any documents at the airport, as the ETIAS is stored electronically against the passport details stored in the European Immigration system.
+There is no need to print or present any documents as the ETIAS is stored electronically against the passport details stored in the European Immigration system.

 - ETIAS is valid for 3 years from date of issue